Step Four - Specific Criteria for a Query

 See what happen to the entry.
 Access automatically puts quotations around the phrase because it knows that it is a text string.
 So, you have the option of leaving them on or you can type them in yourself.

-Run the query by clicking the Run button or select Query, Run from the menu.
+the Run button or select Query, Run from the menu.

 You should see the following results:

-To return to the Design window, click the Design button or select View, Design View from the menu.
+window, click the Design button or select View, Design View

 There are many different ways the we can deal with numbers.
 The most commons ones are when we are looking for values less than something or values that are greater than something.